Able Tasmans

 Able Tasmans were an indie pop band from Auckland, New Zealand, initially formed as a duo in 1983.
 They released four albums and two EPs on Flying Nun Records before splitting up in 1996.

 History

 The band formed in 1983, named after the Dutch explorer Abel Tasman.
 The initial lineup was Graeme Humphreys (vocals/keyboards) and Craig Baxter (drums).
-Humphreys and Baxter had previous played together in the Whangarei band Sister Ray.
+Humphreys and Baxter had previous played together in the Whangārei band Sister Ray.
 David Beniston (bass guitar) and Peter Keen (vocals/guitar, formerly of Raucous Laughter) soon joined, with Keen taking a lead on vocals.
 Anthony Nevison (later of Headless Chickens) played on a few songs on the band's first release, The Tired Sun EP, released in 1985 by Flying Nun Records.